-Based on background and testing, students are placed at the proper instructional level.
+Based on background and testing, campus students are placed at the proper instructional level.
 Students at the elementary level pursue the eight-hour basic sequence in French or Spanish.
 Students at a more advanced level pursue the six-hour higher level sequence.

-Students for whom English is a second language may request an exemption from taking foreign language courses.
-Campus students with documented language-related disabilities may request approval to substitute two designated culture courses for the foreign language courses.
-Students in the Distance Programs take one culture course to fulfill the foreign language requirements.
+Campus students for whom English is a second language may request an exemption from taking foreign language courses.
+Campus students with documented language-related disabilities may request approval to take a sequence of three designated culture courses in lieu of the foreign language courses; for specific requirements, see the ADA advisor.

+Students in Woods Online take one culture course to fulfill the foreign language requirements.